oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ##### <a id="StandardAggregationMethodcountdistinct" href="#StandardAggregationMethodcountdistinct">3.2.1.3.5 Standard Aggregation Method `countdistinct`</a>

 The aggregation method `countdistinct` can be applied to arbitrary collections to count the distinct values.
-Instance comparison uses the definition of equality in [OData-URL, section "Equals"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#Equals).
+Instance comparison uses the definition of equality in [OData-URL 5.1.1.1.1](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#Equals).

 The result property MUST have type `Edm.Decimal` with `Scale` 0 and sufficient `Precision`.